coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 ### 1. Customize CodeRabbit using a YAML File[](https://coderabbit.ai/docs/get-started/customize-coderabbit)

 You can add a `.coderabbit.yaml` configuration file to your repositories.
-Below is a sample YAML file that can be used as a starting point and change as needed:
+Below is a sample YAML file that can be used as a starting point and changed as
+needed:

 #### version 2: `Current`